 Relaxers have benefits, but because of improper use, relaxers have a bad reputation.
 Many people blame relaxers for their hair damage, and hair loss.
 Relaxed hair can be just as healthy as natural hair under the right conditions.

 What can you do to achieve healthy relaxed hair?

 - Get your hair relaxed by a licensed cosmetologist who has a good reputation for relaxer applications.
 Read reviews on line, or other social media channels.
 Do not relax your hair yourself because you can overlap the relaxer, and cause hair breakage.

 - Do not over process your hair.
-Wait six to eight weeks to re-touch your new growth.
+Wait eight weeks to re-touch your new growth.

 - Stay on schedule with your retouch application.
 If you wait too long to relax your new growth, you can get hair breakage.
 How long you wait to re-touch your new growth depends on your hair texture as well.

 - Use lye based (sodium hydroxide) relaxers, instead of no – lye relaxers (potassium hydroxide, lithium hydroxide, or guanidine hydroxide).
 No lye relaxers leave calcium build up on the hair, and leads to dryness, brittle hair, and hair breakage.

 - Ask your hair stylist for a bond multiplying treatment after your relaxer, like Olaxplex.
 Olaplex strengthens chemically processed hair by realigning the strong disulphide bonds that break during chemical services.
 When disulphide bonds are broken, the hair is prone to breakage.

 - Minimize the use of hot tools.
 When you use flat irons, or other heat appliances, use heat protectant.
 Click here for heat protectant recommendations.

 - Trim your hair the same day as your relaxer to avoid split ends.